calchiwo/twitterxscraper/README.md

 An open source Python tool for scraping public X (Twitter) tweets using Playwright.

-## Features
-- Scrape public tweets
-- JavaScript rendered content
-- Simple Python API
-- CSV export

 ## Why I built this

-I wanted to learn a few things properly
+I wanted to learn a few things properly like,

-- How browser based scraping actually works
+- How web scraping actually works
 - How to deal with dynamic pages like X
 - How to structure a Python project properly
 - How to avoid hardcoding and build something reusable